What is Sniping on eBay?

 By placing your bid in the final seconds of the auction, you avoid bidding wars.
 If somebody else is interested in the same item,

 they won't have enough time to submit higher bid and outbid you.

 This strategy is especially useful for collectible, rare or popular items where the value is determined by the people bidding.

-In those instances by sniping on eBay you can save a lot of money.
+In those instances by sniping you can save a lot of money.

 Sniping is not magic and has some disadvantages

 Sniping will not guarantee you winning an auction.
 Your bid still has to be higher than the highest bidder.

 Also, if your bid is too low, you do not have enough time to increase it.

 If done incorrectly, sniping can hurt you by loosing auctions that you would otherwise have won because of proxy bidding.

 After you submit your maximum bid, eBay uses bid increments to place your bid based on current highest bidder.